 4. 1,450 additional housing units were approved on March 24, 2016 pursuant to GUP Condition F.7, in preparation for the Escondido Village Graduate Residences (EVGR) project.
 At the same time, 566 housing units from various Development Districts were reallocated to the East Campus Development District (194 from Lagunita, 1 from Campus Center, 350 from Quarry, and 21 from San Juan).
-As of the end of FY 16, the ASA for the EVGR project had not yet been approved.
+The ASA for the EVGR project was approved in FY 17.